JanPretorius98/20713479-FMX-Prac/README.md

 3. Hedging and Unhedging:

 - For the unhedged portfolio, we'll use the returns as they are.
-- For the hedged portfolio, we'll need to adjust the returns of the global components (MSCI_ACWI and Bbg_Agg) using the exchange rate data in ZAR.
+- For the hedged portfolio, we'll need to adjust the returns of the South African components (J433 & ALBI) using the exchange rate data in ZAR.
 This simulates the effect of hedging against currency fluctuations.

 4. Compare the Portfolios: